clalancette/pycdlib/docs/README.md

 iso.close()
 ```

 Write the modified ISO out to the StringIO object called "modifiediso".
 At this point, the "/FOO.;1" file on "modifiediso" has the contents 'bazzzzzz\n'.
+Once we are done with this, close out the object.

 ### Managing hard-links on an ISO
 PyCdlib supports an advanced concept called hard-links, which is multiple names for the same piece of data (this is somewhat similar to Unix hard-links).
 Most users will not need to use this functionality and should stick with the standard `add_file` and `rm_file` APIs.